-85. Your usual place of abode is the place you usually live or would live but for being absent from it due to, for example, a transient lifestyle or other circumstances.
+- 88. Your usual place of abode is the place you usually live or would live but for being absent from it due to, for example, a transient lifestyle or other temporary circumstances.
 Despite spending the majority, or even the whole, of the income year in Australia, you may still have your usual place of abode overseas.
-For example, if you have lived overseas for most of your life, you travel to Australia to spend 18 months experiencing Australia in transient accommodation and employment and then return overseas, you will still have your usual place of abode overseas.
+For example, if you have lived overseas for most of your life, travel to Australia to spend 18 months experiencing Australia in transient accommodation and employment, and then return overseas, you will still have your usual place of abode overseas. - 89.
+Given the more common situations in which this test applies, a person will usually have an 'abode' in the sense of a dwelling overseas.
+However, as with the domicile test, it is not necessary for a person, while in Australia, to have and maintain a physical dwelling overseas in order for their usual place of abode to be outside Australia.
+For example, if you rented accommodation overseas and terminated your rental agreement before coming to Australia, but you intend to return to the same town or country after your stay in Australia, your usual place of abode is likely to be outside Australia.
+Ultimately, it is a question of fact.
+In different circumstances, relinquishing a dwelling overseas may indicate an abandonment of the usual place of abode overseas.
+Therefore, in determining whether you have your usual place of abode outside Australia, examine the nature and quality of the use made of any place of abode you may have overseas52 and compare it with your living arrangements in Australia in deciding which is your usual place of abode.53

-44 184 days or more in a leap year.
+51 184 days or more in a leap year.